 Authors: Johanna Alkan Olsson | Helena Hanson

-About the report: A changed climate is something that affects us all.
-For the city and its inhabitants, it means for example more precipitation and increased risk of floods.
-It is therefore important to work with climate adaptation.
-The idea of this brochure is to show solutions that nature can contribute with.
-Focus is an existing area; Sofielund in Malmö.
-The content is based on interviews with property owners and managers in the area and the material has been developed through collaboration between two researchers at the Centre for Environmental and Climate Research and landscape architects at COWI in Malmö.
+About the report: Climate change is something that affects us all.
+For the city and its citizens, it means, among other things, more precipitation and consequently an increased risk of flooding.
+Therefore, it is important to work with climate change adaptation.
+The idea of this brief is to illustrate and discuss how blue-green solutions can contribute to adapting the city to a changing climate.
+It focuses on an already developed district: Sofielund in Malmö, Sweden.
+The brief is based on interviews with private property owners and managers in the district and has been developed through collaboration between two researchers at the Centre for Environment and Climate Research, Lund University and landscape architects at COWI in Malmö.

 Collective Implementation of Ecological Focus Areas (2017)